Minimal Lagrangian connections on compact surfaces: Preliminaries

 \section{Preliminaries}

-Throughout the article $\Sigma$ will denote an oriented smooth $2$-manifold without boundary.
+Throughout the article $\Sigma$ will denote an oriented smooth $2$-manifold with\-out boundary.
 All manifolds and maps are assumed to be smooth and we adhere to the convention of summing over repeated indices.